Grazing Table how-to

 Pizza can be elegant

-The perception of pizza is often as a heavy, not-so-subtle dish that satisfies everyone, but can leave you fairly lethargic too.
-We encourage you to make your pizza a little more elegant by trying Pizza Bianca, leaving out the tomato sauce brings many more interesting cheeses into play, and some more interesting toppings
+The perception of pizza is often as a heavy dish that satisfies everyone, but can leave you feeling lethargic too.
+We encourage you to make your pizza a little more elegant by trying Pizza Bianca.
+Leaving out the tomato sauce brings many more interesting cheeses into play, and you can introduce a variety of flavoursome toppings.

-Get in touch with us at info@vallebona.co.uk for a list of ingredients or if you need any hints or tips.
+Contact us at info@vallebona.co.uk for a list of ingredients and for more hints and tips.